Béarnese dialect: Linguistic area

 The origin of the notion of the Béarnese language is based solely on political considerations.
 In the middle of the 16th century, Béarn vigorously defended its sovereignty, in an undeniable nationalism.
 The language became an additional element of this Béarnese particularism.
 Thus, the linguistic area of Béarnese and the political borders of Béarn are combined.
 The "historical Bearn" is progressively formed in the 11th century and 12th century with the addition of various territories to the "primitive Bearn".
 Béarn kept its borders intact until the French Revolution.
 The communes of Esquiule and Lichos form two particular cases, Esquiule being a commune of Basque culture located in Béarn and Lichos a commune of Béarn culture in Soule.
 The Souletine communes of Montory and Osserain-Rivareyte are also considered to be Béarnese-speaking.
 At the time of the Revolution, about twenty Gascon communes were integrated into the newly created department of the Basses-Pyrénées.
 All of these communes are now linked to Béarn cantons and inter-municipalities, and are therefore integrated into the borders of "modern Béarn", so the use of the term Béarnais can be applied to these new areas.
-The practice of Béarnese in an institutional framework allows the formation of a Béarnese scripta, which is used outside of Béarn from the thirteenth to the fifteenth century, in Gascon territories (Bigorre and sometimes Comminges) and Basque territories (Soule, Lower-Navarre and Gipuzcoa).
+The practice of Béarnese in an institutional framework allows the formation of a Béarnese orthography, which is used outside of Béarn from the thirteenth to the fifteenth century, in Gascon territories (Bigorre and sometimes Comminges) and Basque territories (Soule, Lower-Navarre and Gipuzcoa).